-- a) an employee of the environmental health division of the public health department, or district, which has jurisdiction in the County, or - b) a member of a county housing commission or county-wide housing organization, or - c) a member in good standing of a county-wide human services coordination organization; and e.
-Continuing Education.
-When funds are budgeted or otherwise available for such purposes, appointed members of the Joint Commission shall in their first year of being appointed to the Joint Commission attend no less than 16 hours, and annually thereafter attend no less than 6 hours of education programs designed for training members of Michigan planning commissions.
-Nothing in this paragraph shall prevent a member who has not had training from finishing his

-- ii. who shall be appointed from names nominated by the environmental health division of the public health department, or district, which has jurisdiction in the County, the housing commission, a housing organization, and a human services coordination organization. - 10) One member shall be a member of the a participating municipality legislative body.
+- an employee of the environmental health division of the public health department, or district, which has jurisdiction in the County, or - ii. a member of a county housing commission or county-wide housing organization, or - iii. a member in good standing of a county-wide human services coordination organization; - iv. and - b. who shall be appointed from names nominated by the environmental health division of the public health department, or district, which has jurisdiction in the County, the housing commission, a housing organization, and a human services coordination organization. - 10.
+One member shall be a member of the participating municipality legislative body.